Frequently Asked Questions (FAQs)

 Who, What and Where is Shirty Mastering?

-Josh “Shirty” Shirt is a mastering engineer, sound engineer and music producer with over 15 years professional studio experience.
+Josh “Shirty” Shirt is a mastering engineer, music producer and recording artist with over 17 years professional studio experience.

 Josh is an expert at taking vague ideas and turning them into fully produced and mastered tracks.
 His in-depth knowledge of audio production means he can help artists focus on where and how to improve their sound.